-During the course of study leading to the completion of the doctorate, a student will meet University, college, and department or school requirements, including:
+During the course of study leading to the completion of the doctorate, a student will meet university, college, and department or school requirements, including:

-- 1. Taking certifying or qualifying examinations as required by the department, school, or college. - Completing courses in the major and related fields as prescribed by a guidance committee. - Fulfilling any college or departmental or school language requirements.
+- taking certifying or qualifying examinations as required by the department, school, or college. - completing courses in the major and related fields as prescribed by a guidance committee.